 WHEREAS, an All-SEC pick as a senior at Ole Miss in 1987, Scott ranks second in career steals and sixth in career points for the Lady Rebels, where she helped Ole Miss to two NCAA Elite Eight and two Sweet 16 appearances; and

 WHEREAS, she was a player who excelled on both the offensive and defensive ends of the court; and

 WHEREAS, the youngest of James and Mariea Scott's seven children, her parents still live in Vicksburg; and

 WHEREAS, she discovered her talent in coaching while still a student at Ole Miss when she helped in coaching the summer camp and found that she was able to make a difference with the ability of some of the campers; and

 WHEREAS, Coach Van Chancellor says of Alisa that she helped Ole Miss become a dominant program in the state and one of the best in the nation during her years there; that she was a great player and has become an outstanding coach; and

 WHEREAS, it is the policy of the Legislature to recognize and commend outstanding achievements on the part of native daughters as has been demonstrated by Scott in her career as a student and professional player, and as a coach:

 NOW, THEREFORE, BE IT RESOLVED BY THE SENATE OF THE STATE OF MISSISSIPPI, THE HOUSE OF REPRESENTATIVES CONCURRING THEREIN, That we do hereby commend Alisa Scott for her dedication to her sport and for the example she sets for our young people for what a person can achieve by working hard and keeping sight of a goal.

-BE IT FURTHER RESOLVED, That this resolution be presented to Dr. Conerly and his family, be forwarded to the Board of Trustees of Institutions of Higher Learning, and be made available to the Capitol Press Corps.
+BE IT FURTHER RESOLVED, That a copy of this resolution be presented to Ms. Scott and made available to the Capitol Press Corps.